marcoaaz/chemistry_simplifier/README.md

 ## 📖 Overview

 Chemistry simplifier software allows geologists to do pixel-based image analysis of full resolution micro-analysis maps (e.g., intensity from X-ray lines, mass spectrometry analytes) of any laboratory instrument into representation images using linear and non-linear dimensionality reduction.
-The available methods are Principal component analysis (PCA), the Uniform Manifold Approximation and Projection (UMAP), and the Symmetrical deep sparse autoencoder (DSA) neural network.
-The data-driven approach does not demand thinking on the input as much as reduction process parametrisation.
+The available methods are Principal component analysis (PCA), the Uniform Manifold Approximation and Projection (UMAP), and the Deep sparse autoencoder (DSA) neural network.
+The data-driven approach focuses on the reduction process parametrisation and lesens the focus on interpreting the input images.

 Colourful image outputs are rapidly produced and are much simpler to understand than the separate original inputs since they are richer in information (texture).
 We call them pseudo-phase maps and they can be friendlier for image segmentation with pixel classification of multi-channel images in [QuPath](https://qupath.github.io/) ([Bankhead et al., 2017](https://www.nature.com/articles/s41598-017-17204-5)) using the [Pixel Classifier](https://qupath.readthedocs.io/en/stable/docs/tutorials/pixel_classification.html) and [Image Combiner Warpy](https://github.com/BIOP/qupath-biop-catalog).